Goblin-Ecosystem/goblinTutorial/002_Neo4jDatabase.md

 # Neo4j database
 Database dumps are available on [Zenodo](https://doi.org/10.5281/zenodo.13734581)

 The dependency graph database is composed of two node types (for libraries and for their releases) and two edge types (from releases to their dependencies and from libraries to their releases).
-The nodes for libraries (type Artifact) contain the Maven id (g.a) information.
+The nodes for libraries (type Artifact) contain the Maven id (g.a) information and a boolean "found".
+The "found" boolean is used to know whether the node has been found in the ecosystem or not, that allow provides dependency information even if the artifact is not found on Maven Central.
 The nodes for releases (type Release) contain the Maven id (g.a.v), the release timestamp, and the version information.
 The edges for dependencies (type dependency) are from Release nodes to Artifact nodes and contain target version (which can be a range) and scope (compile, test, etc).
 The edges for versioning (type relationship_AR) edges are from Artifact nodes to Release nodes.

 ![](./img/Goblin_Neo4J_Dependency_Graph.png "Graph structure")